-To give you a better idea, here is a visualization of the order fulfillment cycle with a third-party fulfillment services provider.
+To give you a better idea of third-party fulfillment’s definition, here is a visualization of the order fulfillment cycle with a third-party fulfillment services provider.

 The process for third-party fulfillment is as follows:

-In this setup, the seller doesn’t have the expense of holding inventory for their ecommerce business.
-The tradeoff is that the manufacturer will charge the seller a higher wholesale price for each item, in exchange for acting as the warehouse and filling individual orders rather than shipping to the seller in bulk.
-Although the eCommerce seller hasn’t purchased any products, on the seller’s website it looks as if they are selling their own products.
+In this setup, the seller doesn’t have the expense of holding inventory for their eCommerce business.
+The tradeoff is that the manufacturer will charge the seller a higher wholesale price for each item.
+That’s because they’re the warehouse and fill orders instead of shipping bulk freight to the seller.
+Although the eCommerce seller hasn’t purchased any products, it looks like they are selling their products.
 The seller handles marketing and customer service, while the manufacturer provides warehouse and shipping services.

-The process for drop shipping is as follows:
+The process for drop shipping fulfillment is as follows: